Natural Yogurt: The Most Unique Topical Treatment For Acne

 What was responsible?
 According to the study, the bacteria strongly increased the skin’s ceramide levels.

-Ceramides are fat-based structural compounds in skin which form about 43% of the stratum corneum layer.
-They’re vital for skin barrier function and reductions are linked to both atopic dermatitis and ageing.
+Ceramides are fat-based structural compounds in skin which form approximately 43% of the stratum corneum layer.
+They’re vital for skin barrier function, and reductions are linked to both atopic dermatitis and ageing.

-Ceramides have a very important role in retaining moisture, in controlling trans-epidermal water loss, and essentially, keeping water bound in the skin.
-You could say that while hyaluronic acid stores water and moisture in the skin, layers of ceramides seal the moisture in and prevent its escape.
+Ceramides are very important in controlling trans-epidermal water loss, or essentially, keeping water bound in the skin.
+You could say that while hyaluronic acid forms water containers that store moisture in the skin, ceramides are like the brick wall that seals moisture in and prevent its escape.

 Recommended – the top 6 vitamins and minerals for acne-free skin